Tres Hermanos Conservation Authority

 Consistent with the Governor’s Executive Order, members of the public are encouraged to participate and address the Authority during the public comment portion of the meeting via teleconference.
 Members of the Authority and limited staff may be physically present for meetings.

-For agendas and to sign up for meeting notifications, refer to the Tres Hermanos Conservation Authority meeting page.
+For agendas and to sign up for meeting notifications, refer to the Tres Hermanos Conservation Authority website at https://treshermanos.org/

 March 27, 2019 - A press conference was held on the Tres Hermanos Ranch property recognizing the new Tres Hermanos Conservation Authority.
 Representatives from each of the three cities was in attendance